jusexton/spring-cassandra-pagination-example/README.md

-# Cassandra Pagination Example with Spring Boot
+# Spring Cassandra Pagination Example with Spring Boot

 Small CRUD application demonstration how to paginate results using Apache Cassandra with Spring Boot.